-Business Overview - Through our majority owned subsidiary, Kronos, we are a leading global producer and marketer of value-added ${\rm TiO_2}$ , which is a white inorganic pigment used to impart whiteness, brightness and opacity for products such as coatings, plastics, paper, fibers, food, ceramics and cosmetics.
-Kronos and its predecessors have produced and marketed ${\rm TiO_2}$ in North America and Europe for over 80 years. ${\rm TiO_2}$ is considered a "quality of life" product with demand and growth affected by gross domestic product and overall economic conditions in various regions of the world.
-We produce ${\rm TiO_2}$ in four facilities in Europe and two facilities in North America, including one facility in the U.S. that is owned by a ${\rm 50/50}$ joint venture.
+Business Overview - Through our majority owned subsidiary, Kronos, we are a leading global producer and marketer of value-added TiO2, which is a white inorganic pigment used to impart whiteness, brightness and opacity for products such as coatings, plastics, paper, fibers, food, ceramics and cosmetics.
+Kronos and its predecessors have produced and marketed TiO2 in North America and Europe for over 80 years.
+TiO2 is considered a "quality of life" product with demand and growth affected by gross domestic product and overall economic conditions in various regions of the world.
+We produce TiO2 in four facilities in Europe and two facilities in North America, including one facility in the U.S. that is owned by a 50/50 joint venture.
 We also mine ilmenite in Norway.

-${ m TiO_2}{'}{ m s}$ value is in its whitening properties and hiding power (opacity), which is the ability to cover or mask other materials effectively and efficiently. ${ m TiO_2}$ is the largest commercially used whitening pigment by volume because it provides more hiding power than any other commercially produced white pigment due to its high refractive index rating.
-In addition, ${ m TiO_2}$ has excellent resistance to interaction with other chemicals, good thermal stability and resistance to ultraviolet degradation.
-We ship ${ m TiO_2}$ to our customers in either a powder or slurry form.
+TiO_2 's value is in its whitening properties and hiding power (opacity), which is the ability to cover or mask other materials effectively and efficiently.
+TiO_2 is the largest commercially used whitening pigment by volume because it provides more hiding power than any other commercially produced white pigment due to its high refractive index rating.
+In addition, TiO_2 has excellent resistance to interaction with other chemicals, good thermal stability and resistance to ultraviolet degradation.
+We ship TiO2 to our customers in either a powder or slurry form.

-Approximately half our 2006 $TiO_2$ sales volumes were to Europe.
-We believe we are the second-largest producer of $TiO_2$ in Europe, with an estimated 20% of European $TiO_2$ sales volumes.
-We estimated we had 15% of North American $TiO_2$ sales volumes.
+Approximately half our 2006 TiO2 sales volumes were to Europe.
+We believe we are the second-largest producer of TiO2 in Europe, with an estimated 20% of European TiO2 sales volumes.
+We estimated we had 15% of North American TiO2 sales volumes.

-Per capita consumption of ${\rm TiO_2}$ is greatest in the United States and Western Europe and far exceeds consumption in other areas of the world.
+Per capita consumption of TiO_2 is greatest in the United States and Western Europe and far exceeds consumption in other areas of the world.
 We expect these markets to continue to be the largest consumers of TiO2 for the near future.
 It is probable significant markets for TiO2 could emerge in Eastern Europe, the Far East or China, as the economies in these regions continue to develop.

-Manufacturing, Operations and Products - We produce TiO2 using two different methods: the chloride process and the sulfate process.
+Manufacturing, Operations and Products - We produce TiO_2 using two different methods: the chloride process and the sulfate process.
 The chloride process, which begins with raw natural rutile ore or purchased slag as the base, utilizes newer technology, is less labor intensive, requires less energy and results in less waste.
-The chloride process produces rutile $TiO_2$ which is preferred for the majority of customer applications because it has a bluer undertone and higher durability than sulfate process rutile $TiO_2$ .
-Chloride process rutile $TiO_2$ is preferred for use in coatings and plastics, the two largest end-use markets.
-As a result approximately three-fourths of the TiO2 we produce and the majority of our volume growth is chloride based rutile.
-For the overall TiO2 industry, chloride based TiO2 sales have increased relative to sulfate process pigments over the last several years.
-In 2006, industry wide chloride process production facilities represented approximately 65% of production capacity.
-The sulfate process, which begins with ilmenite ore or purchased slag as a base, produces both rutile and anatase TiO2.
-Anatase TiO2 is a much smaller percentage of annual global TiO2 production and is preferred for use in selected paper, ceramics, rubber tires, man-made fibers, food and cosmetics applications.
+The chloride process produces rutile TiO_2 which is preferred for the majority of customer applications because it has a bluer undertone and higher durability than sulfate process rutile TiO_2 .
+Chloride process rutile TiO_2 is preferred for use in coatings and plastics, the two largest end-use markets.
+As a result approximately three-fourths of the TiO_2 we produce and the majority of our volume growth is chloride based rutile.
+For the overall TiO_2 industry, chloride based TiO_2 sales have increased relative to sulfate process pigments over the last several years.
+In 2006, industry wide chloride process produces both rutile and anatase TiO_2 .
+Anatase TiO_2 is a much smaller percentage of annual global TiO_2 production and is preferred for use in selected paper, ceramics, rubber tires, man-made fibers, food and cosmetics applications.